How to survive a science course, with special attention to the problems of studying physics

 Why are there so many parts to the course?
 Well, part of the reason is that you learn in many ways.
 You memorize facts, you comprehend relationships, and eventually, you understand concepts.
-You learn by reading, by seeing pictures and graphs, by watching demonstrations of processes, by participating in discussions, and by applying what you are learning to specific situations in the homework and labs.
+You learn by reading, by analyzing pictures and graphs, by watching demonstrations of processes, by participating in discussions, and by applying what you are learning to specific situations in the homework and labs.
 You "cement" what you've learned by teaching others.
 The organization and materials of the course require that you take all these approaches.

 Make the commitment, now, to spend adequate time on coursework.
-This chemistry course may challenge you mathematically as well as conceptually, so you must realize right from the start that you cannot do all the work for a given unit on one day ... and you shouldn't do it just before chat session!
+This course will challenge you mathematically as well as conceptually, so you must realize right from the start that you cannot do all the work for a given unit on one day ... and you shouldn't do it just before chat session!
 The table below is a rough guide and a suggested pace for this course.
 The amount of time you spend on each part of the assigned work will vary greatly from student to student, and your schedule will of course depend on your other commitments.
 Work out a reasonable work load and stick to it!

 Try to do your reading as early as possible.
 This allows you to think about the questions and material, review it in your mind, and absorb it more critically.

 |Check Moodle for instructions for next chat session

 |Monday/Wednesday after chat